-A number of partnership opportunities are available at the European Social Services Conference 2017.
+A number of partnership and marketing opportunities are available at the European Social Services Conference 2018.
 This is your chance to:

 Showcase new innovative thinking and solutions